1972 United States presidential election

-Nixon swept aside challenges from two Republican representatives in the 1972 Republican primaries to win renomination.
-McGovern, who had played a significant role in changing the Democratic nomination system after the 1968 election, mobilized the anti–Vietnam War movement and other liberal supporters to win his party's nomination.
-Among the candidates he defeated were early front-runner Edmund Muskie, 1968 nominee Hubert Humphrey, Governor George Wallace, and Representative Shirley Chisholm, the first African American person to run for a major party's presidential nomination.
+Nixon swept aside challenges from two Republican representatives in the Republican primaries to win renomination.
+McGovern, who had played a significant role in changing the Democratic nomination system after the 1968 U.S. presidential election, mobilized the anti-Vietnam War movement and other liberal supporters to win the Democratic nomination.
+Among the candidates he defeated were early front-runner Edmund Muskie, 1968 nominee Hubert Humphrey, governor George Wallace, and representative Shirley Chisholm.